Skip to main content

 Club Focus: Community/Variety Ages 5 – 18

-This is a community 4-H club that focuses on a variety of projects decided by the members and volunteer leaders.
+Since 2001, this community 4-H club focuses on a variety of projects decided by the members and volunteer leaders.
 Usually meet the third Sunday of each month.

 and Angie Vandemark – tooyv@hotmail.com